 - Use paper/cardboard food packaging whenever possible.
 One of the pros we mentioned for cardboard and paper products is how cheap they are compared to other environmentally friendly options.
 You can add sauces to food instead of providing it on the side so you don’t have the separate plastic ramekin.
 Using things like a paper bag or a paper cup with your logo printed on it makes your business look a little fancier too.
 If you really want to look fancy while cutting carbon emissions, you can hand stamp your paper products.
 Customers love the small touches you provide, and you can be environmentally friendly while you’re doing it!

 - Ditch paper receipts.
 During the pandemic, many restaurants have already implemented this.
 On most POS systems and apps, you can have customers choose an emailed or text receipt.
 It saves money on paper, and most people don’t want a paper receipt anyway.
 QR codes are also becoming popular for receipts and even menus.

 Other Benefits of Going with Eco-Friendly Packaging for your Restaurant/Bar

 Everything you provide at your restaurant will be an extension of your brand, and that includes your packaging!
 People are not only looking for good food and drinks, they’re looking to invest in businesses that align themselves with the same values they do.
 Eco-friendly packaging is a huge way to bring in and retain customers.

 Provi Can Help!

-While it won’t change the world overnight, giving people the option to make choices towards a better and cleaner planet will positively affect your business.
-Now you can consider what options would work best for you and make choices your customers will love!
+While it won’t change the world overnight, giving people the option to make choices toward a better and cleaner planet will positively affect your business.
+Now you can consider what options would work best for you and make choices your customers will love.